 Potential outcomes/determination from the utility’s analysis / study are:

-No impact based on the full daytime loading characteristics of the utility for the period studied in original CESIR.
-Limiting controls may be required.
+The utility confirms that there is no impact for the period studied in original CESIR, and specifies limiting controls on export if required.
 Project may proceed accordingly.

-No impact based on the full daytime loading characteristics of the utility for the period studied in original CESIR; however, if the applicant proposes to export during additional hours, further study may be needed.
+If asked to review whether the project could also export during additional hours, in addition to the above, the utility will also share the results of their screen.

-Applicant may either decide to design system not to operate beyond the period studied in the original CESIR.
-Utility will provide additional limiting requirements as needed.
+Applicant may decide to design system not to operate beyond the period studied in the original CESIR.
 Project may proceed accordingly.

+Or if the utility results show the addition of energy storage does not create additional system impacts and will not require additional review nor affect others behind it, the Applicant may decide to update the system to operate in the additional hour or hours.
+Project may proceed accordingly

-Or the project will need to be re-studied with a full CESIR including additional cost and timeframes.
+Or if the utility results show the addition of energy storage does create additional system impacts and will require additional review, the Applicant may decide to have the project re-studied with an additional CESIR including additional cost and timeframes.
 Utility will provide the applicant with a schedule and fee for performing the study.
 Utility will use diligent efforts to complete the study, once started, within [ ] Business Days.

 Tier 2 Projects: